TianaAkins/DataStructucesInJava/README.md

 This repo will contain course work from Data Structures and Algorithms 2nd Edition.

-Assignment 1: add method that returns the minimum key in the array/ Listing 2.3 pg.75
+Assignment 1: add method to Listing 2.3 Page 75 that returns the minimum key in the array